newrelic-experimental/automated-apdex-thresholds/README.md

 ## Contributing

-We encourage your contributions to improve [Project Name]!
+We encourage your contributions to improve Automated Apdex Threshold script!
 Keep in mind when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
 You only have to sign the CLA one time per project.
 If you have any questions, or to execute our corporate CLA, required if your contribution is on behalf of a company, please drop us an email at opensource@newrelic.com.

-**A note about vulnerabilities**

-As noted in our [security policy](../../security/policy), New Relic is committed to the privacy and security of our customers and their data.
-We believe that providing coordinated disclosure by security researchers and engaging with the security community are important means to achieve our security goals.

-If you believe you have found a security vulnerability in this project or any of New Relic's products or websites, we welcome and greatly appreciate you reporting it to New Relic through [HackerOne](https://hackerone.com/newrelic).

 ## License